wunderio/elasticsearch_helper_preview/README.md

 ]
 ```

-Placeholders in `path` field will be replaced with fields from the entity.
+Placeholders in preview `path` field will be replaced with the values in `_source` field of the Elasticsearch document.
 Additionally, the following placeholders can be used:

 - `{_index}` - name of the temporary index where preview is stored.
 - `{_id}` - ID of the Elasticsearch document where entity is indexed.